meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 Each level contains and surpasses the one before it, just as geometry gives way to algebra, and algebra to topology.

-### Toward a Dialectical Geometry

 This chapter takes up Hegel’s dialectical method as the key for holding our synthesis together.
 By following his logic, we will see why Aquinas’s temporal distinctions, Aristotelian teleology, and Buddhist emptiness converge within conformal geometry.
-More than that, we will gain a framework—a **dialectical geometry**—capable of modeling paradox, orientation, and transcendence without reducing them to contradiction or mystery.
+More than that, we will gain a framework, a **dialectical geometry**, capable of modeling paradox, orientation, and transcendence without reducing them to contradiction or mystery.

----

-## 1. Why Hegel’s Logic is the “missing ingredient”
+### 2. Why Hegel’s Logic is the “missing ingredient”

-Hegel’s **Science of Logic** (1800) is not a textbook of formal logic; it is a **metaphysical grammar** that tries to uncover the *inner development* of concepts themselves.
-The most recognizable pattern is the **triad** (often rendered “thesis – antithesis – synthesis”), but Hegel never meant it as a mere rhetorical device.
-Each triad is a **dialectical movement** that:

-1. **Posits** a determinate being (the *thesis*).
-2. **Negates** it by exposing its limits (the *antithesis*).
-3. **Preserves** what is true of both while *overcoming* the contradiction (the *synthesis*).

-The Logic is organized into three major sections—**Being, Essence, and the Notion (Concept)**—and each section contains a cascade of sub‑triads (e.g., *Quality → Quantity → Measure*, *Subjectivity → Objectivity → Absolute*).
+The Logic is organized into three major sections, **Being, Essence, and the Notion (Concept)**, and each section contains a cascade of sub‑triads (e.g., *Quality → Quantity → Measure*, *Subjectivity → Objectivity → Absolute*).
 Because the Logic is a **self‑developing structure**, it provides a natural bridge between:

 * **Euclid’s static geometry** (a formal, “thesis‑like” system of immutable relations).
 * **CGA’s closure** (the “antithesis” that adds a point at infinity, thereby negating the Euclidean gap).
 * **Aristotle’s/Aquinas’s teleology** (the “synthesis” that re‑integrates the added infinity as a *final cause*).

-And, as we shall see, the **Buddhist doctrine of emptiness** can be read as a *higher‑order* synthesis that dissolves the very distinction between thesis and antithesis.
+And, as we shall see, the **Buddhist doctrine of emptiness** can be read as a *higher‑order* synthesis that dissolves the distinction between thesis and antithesis.

----
+### 3. Mapping Hegel’s three major logical stages

-## 2. Mapping Hegel’s three major logical stages onto the geometric‑metaphysical picture
+Mapping Hegel’s three major logical stages onto the geometric‑metaphysical picture:

 | Hegel’s stage | Core triad (example) | Geometric analogue | Metaphysical analogue |
 |---------------|----------------------|--------------------|-----------------------|